-Before a client application can connect to the NETCONF server, you must satisfy the requirements described in Establishing an SSH Connection for a NETCONF Session.
+Before a client application can connect to the NETCONF server using SSH, you must satisfy the requirements described in Establishing an SSH Connection for a NETCONF Session.

 When the prerequisites are satisfied, applications written in Perl use the NETCONF Perl module to connect to the NETCONF server.
 A client application that does not use the NETCONF Perl module uses one of the following methods: